alexsobiek/LUC-COMP-264/hw7/homework7.md

 Since it's a 16x16 matrix of a struct that has 4 elements each, the number of writes for the entire matrix would be `16*16*4 = 1024`

 #### (b) What is the total number of writes that miss in cache?
+We're accessing the data in a linear manner and since each cache block can hold 8 structs and when we access a new cache block we always miss the first, the number of writes that miss will be 128.
 #### (c) What is the miss rate?
+128/1024 = 0.125 or 12.5%

 ### Homework 7-2
 With the same assumptions as in the previous problem, determine the cache performance of the following code: